 There is something magical about celebrating Christmas in Chicago.
-Every year I make a trip to Chicago around the holidays to celebrate the Christmas season.
+Most years I make a trip to Chicago around the holidays to celebrate the Christmas season.
 I fell in love with Chicago as a teenager and visit as often as I can.
 Nowadays I’m usually making a trip in November or December with the kids, friends, or alone with my husband.

-This year we traveled without the kids and stayed overnight for our annual Christmas in Chicago.
-Sometimes we will go for just a day, but when traveling as a couple we like to stay overnight if possible (it’s much more affordable for us because then we only need one room when we don’t take the kids!).
-I like to try something new each year if it’s possible and this year I added several new activities to our itinerary!
+Sometimes we will go for just a day, but when traveling as a couple we like to stay overnight if possible (it’s much more affordable for us because then we only need one room when we don’t take the kids).
+I like to try something new each year if it’s possible and this year I added several new activities to our itinerary.

-We ate dinner in the Walnut Room at Macy’s, stayed overnight on the Magnificant Mile and even got to see the tree lighting in Millenium Park!
-In past years we’ve enjoyed Winter Wonderfest at Navy Pier, shopping downtown, and Chicago Christkindlemarkt.
-There are so many places to visit and things to do for Christmas in Chicago; I’ve narrowed down my favorites on this list!
+We ate dinner in the Walnut Room at Macy’s, stayed overnight on the Magnificant Mile, and even got to see the tree lighting in Millenium Park.
+In past years we’ve enjoyed Winter Wonderfest (now called “Light up The Lake) at Navy Pier, shopping downtown, and Chicago Christkindlemarkt.
+There are so many places to visit and things to do for Christmas in Chicago; I’ve narrowed down my favorites on this list.

 MILLENIUM PARK TREE LIGHTING & ICE SKATING